101companies/101test/README.md

 Each *test* consists of one or more *test cases*, which are numbered starting from 1.
 During each test case, a *branch* from this repository may be checked out to simulate a pull with changed files, a *command* will be executed and then the results of that command will be *validated*.

 The tests are based off of declarative definition files found in the `config` folder, which must follow the schema given in `config.schema.yml`.
-The tests are then run and validated automatically using `prove` and the testing program found in the `tester` folder.
+The tests are then run and validated automatically using `prove` and the `tester` program in this repo.

 Creating Branches